xxwhirlpool/bubblegum/README.md

 * ...
-hi this is my new git repo for my blog bubblegum. i wrote this based on the rails first app guide and then i added stuff. it's a fucking mess i know
+hi this is my new git repo for my blog bubblegum. i wrote this based on the rails first app guide and then i added stuff. it's a fucking mess i know hi this is my new git repo for my blog bubblegum. i wrote this based on the rails first app guide and then i added stuff. it's a fucking mess i know